filecoin-project/filecoin-docs/docs/how-to/join-a-network.md

 lotus net peers | wc -l
 ```

-In order to connect to the network, you need to be connected to at least 1 peer.
-If you’re seeing 0 peers, read our [troubleshooting instructions](https://docs.filecoin.io/mine/mining-troubleshooting/).

-Make sure that you have a reasonable "open files limit" set on your machine, such as 10000.
+ > **NOTICE:** Make sure there is a reasonable "open files limit" set on the machine, such as 10000.
 If you're seeing a lower value, such as 256 (default on macOS), read our [troubleshooting instructions](https://docs.filecoin.io/mine/mining-troubleshooting/) on how to update it prior to starting the Lotus daemon.

 ## Chain sync